cyrilondon/rover-project/README.md

  In our case the [GameServiceImpl](src/main/java/com/game/domain/application/GameServiceImpl.java) represents our single `Application Service` and represents the bridge between the File Adapter and the domain.

-Let us consider below an extract of the GameServiceImpl's method to move a rover:
+Let us consider below an extract of the GameServiceImpl's method *execute(RoverMoveCommand command)* to move a rover:

- - it takes a [RoverMoveCommand](src/main/java/com/game/domain/application/command/RoverMoveCommand.java) and will map this command object to meaningful services arguments, like the rover identifier and the number of moves.
+ - it takes a [RoverMoveCommand](src/main/java/com/game/domain/application/command/rover/RoverMoveCommand.java) and will map this command object to meaningful services arguments, like the rover identifier and the number of moves.

- - it registers an `Event Subscriber` to handle a [Domain Event](src/main/java/com/game/domain/model/event/DomainEvent.java) of type [RoverMovedEvent](src/main/java/com/game/domain/model/event/RoverMovedEvent.java)
+ - it registers an `Event Subscriber` to handle a [Domain Event](src/main/java/com/game/domain/model/event/DomainEvent.java) of type [RoverMovedEvent](src/main/java/com/game/domain/model/event/rover/RoverMovedEvent.java)

- - it registers another `Event Subscriber` to handle a [Domain Event](src/main/java/com/game/domain/model/event/DomainEvent.java)  of type [RoverMovedWithExceptionEvent](src/main/java/com/game/domain/model/event/RoverMovedWithExceptionEvent.java)
+ - it registers another `Event Subscriber` to handle a [Domain Event](src/main/java/com/game/domain/model/event/DomainEvent.java)  of type [RoverMovedWithExceptionEvent](src/main/java/com/game/domain/model/event/rover/RoverMovedWithExceptionEvent.java)

- - it finally delegates the action to move the rover a certain number of times to the [RoverServiceImpl](src/main/java/com/game/domain/model/RoverServiceImpl.java).
+ - it finally delegates the action to move the rover a certain number of times to the [RoverServiceImpl](src/main/java/com/game/domain/model/service/RoverServiceImpl.java).

  ```java